Curiouschild/Curiouschild.github.io/_posts/2019-5-24-path-sum-iv.md

     The path sum is (3 + 1) = 4.

-* Iterative counting the leafs of each node
+* Iterative counting the leafs of each node Map < position, cnt >

+Note: Another easy solution is to convert the array into a tree, then traverse.
+A trick is to use a HashMap to represents the tree.
+Map< position, value>

 ```java